kevin-wynn-cloud/AWS-Projects/Daily Batch Extraction/README.md

 ![0  Picture 0](https://github.com/kevin-wynn-cloud/AWS-Projects/assets/144941082/f074ce28-1251-460a-a600-61ec3dea80d9)

-# Step 1: Setting up Secrets and RDS Configuration
+# Step 1: RDS Configuration

 In this initial step, I navigated to Secrets Manager and retrieved the 'Secret value' from a created secret.
 Next, I accessed my RDS databases, collecting vital information about the database VPC and subnet.
 Finally, I enhanced security by adding an inbound rule to my RDS security group, permitting all TCP traffic from my Database Security Group (a self-referencing rule).